 - AMP Optimizer (Node.js): a Node.js based library for producing optimized AMP.
 Check out the our getting started guide here on amp.dev.
 The implementation is maintained by the AMP team.

-- AMP Optimizer (PHP): a PHP based library for producing optimized AMP.
+- AMP Toolbox for PHP: a PHP based library for producing optimized AMP.
 The implementation is maintained by the AMP team.

 - amp-renderer (Python): a Python port of the Node AMP Optimizer.

 There are different integrations for pages rendered dynamically by your server and static sites: